- Download our Moving to Seoul Guide (PDF)

 As the political, cultural, financial and educational hub of the country, it's hardly surprising that Seoul is the most popular choice for expats moving to South Korea.

 Seoul is South Korea's major business hub and produces about a fifth of the country's gross domestic product.
-Many expats working in the city find jobs working in information technology, electronics and finance, especially as Seoul is home to major corporations such as Kia, Hyundai, Samsung and LG Electronics.
-It's also the centre of the English teaching industry, another popular avenue of expat employment.
+Many expats working in the city find jobs in information technology, electronics and finance, especially as Seoul is home to major corporations such as Kia, Hyundai, Samsung and LG Electronics.
+It's also the centre of the English-teaching industry, another popular avenue of expat employment.